gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 3. Update the network endpoint whitelist with your Azure IoT Central Application URL.
     * Update **AllowedConnections** with your **Azure IoT Central Application URL**.

-4. **Review** your manifest_app.json file.
-It should look similar to the following when you have updated it.
+4. **Review** your updated manifest_app.json file.
+It should look similar to the following.

     ```json
     {